I see a lot of packaged foods touting on the label that they include ‘only 4 ingredients.’

 As you know if you’ve followed along for a while, good gut health is all about plant diversity.
 When ingredients are wholesome, it’s the more the merrier.

 So, how do you decipher ingredients to know if they are ‘good’, or not so great?
-I dig into this in detail in ‘Eat More, Live Well’ with diagrams (Happy Pub day in AUS and NZ!!), but here’s a few pointers, for now.
+I dig into this in detail in ‘Eat More, Live Well’ with diagrams, but here’s a few pointers, for now.

 - Never mind what the product is CALLED or the front of pack CLAIMS, head straight to the ingredient list. – Pick up a ‘blueberry cereal bar’ and you’d assume that berries are in the snack, right?
 Or that a cereal claiming ‘immune health’ is full of whole foods, surely?
 Not necessarily.
 Forget the front of pack name and claims and check the ingredient list.
 There is no hiding or marketing tricks allowed here – all the ingredients must be listed from greatest to smallest by weight.